phamminhteky1-fix/temp_python_packageManager/README.md

 # Python Temponary Package Manager
-The package manager that I used when developing Pythy.
+This is the package manager that I used when developing Pythy in oder to save my storage from burning.

 ## How 2 use
 1. Download the 'main.py' file